EnteSuessSauer/HypeStats/ai/architecture.md

 ## Data Flow

 1. The log monitor detects player names from the Minecraft log file through:
    a.
-File system events (using watchdog's Observer)
+File system events (using watchdog's Observer daemon thread with proper cleanup)
    b.
 Periodic checks via QTimer from the main thread

 2. The main window receives these names via a callback and:
    a.
-Uses the `StatsProcessor` to synchronously fetch and process player stats
+Uses the `StatsProcessor` to synchronously fetch and process player stats in batches
    b.
 Updates the UI with progress information during processing
    c.
+Processes Qt events between batches to maintain UI responsiveness
+   d.
 Displays the results in the table

 3. The processing flow for each player:
    a.
 Request UUID for username from the Mojang API